 MORE COVERS >>

-Wyndham's desire to be seen as a mainstream author was never quite realised.
-To readers and critics alike he was an sf writer and always would be.
-For ultimately sf is whatever readers identify as sf, or, as Harry Harrison once put it, "sf is what I am pointing at when I say science fiction".
-This, and other tautologies like it, reveal the difficulty of trying to define sf, for while the debate continues the fact remains: science fiction is science fiction, as sure as eggs is eggs.
+Wyndham's wish to be regarded as a mainstream author was never quite fulfilled.
+To readers and critics he was an sf writer and always would be.
+For ultimately sf is whatever readers identify as sf, or, as Harry Harrison put it, 'sf is what I'm pointing at when I say science fiction'.
+Harrison's tautology demonstrates the difficulty of defining sf, for while the debate continues the fact remains: science fiction is science fiction, as sure as eggs is eggs.

 JOHN WYNDHAM The Kraken Wakes, 1963 The Kraken Wakes (1075) by John Wyndham